Sole Entertainment Option

 - Gladiator Begins, a PSP title released in 2010, has a similar set-up.

 - In the Wizarding World of the Harry Potter books, there is only one main sport, Quidditch (with an American game, Quodpot, mirroring the Cricket/Baseball and Association Football/American Football divides in the Muggle world), although others are mentioned, and wizard chess is relevant in the first book only.
 Likewise, there is only one publicly available broadcast network, the WWN, that's ever being listened to.
+Of course, there's nothing to stop them going to the cinema or the theatre along with the Muggles or listening to the BBC instead, but canon suggests that this is not common.
+To put it mildly.

 - In pretty much every comedy set in Medieval the only form of entertainment seems to be watching executions and witch trials.